NVIDIA/TensorRT/plugin/generateDetectionPlugin/README.md

 ## Changelog

-June 2020
+January 2022: The [Limitations](#limitations) section was added to this `README.md` file to document limitations of the plugin related to the maximum number of anchors it can support.

-This is the first release of this `README.md` file.
+June 2020: First release of this `README.md` file.

 ## Known issues